2023 AGM Report

 Chiltern Railways

-Chiltern continue to enjoy higher than average levels of customer satisfaction.
+Despite these issues Chiltern continue to enjoy higher than average levels of customer satisfaction and we are fortunate in having perhaps the most comfortable trains in Britain serving us.

 West Midlands Railways

-WMR introduced some changes to their services from December 2022 although there were no major changes to the Snow Hill lines which will be altered from May 2023, highlights of these are:
+WMR introduced changes to their Snow Hill services from May 2023, highlights of these are:

 Cross Country

 Cross Country services through Leamington continue on an hourly basis with no sign of a return to the 30 minute schedules of pre-pandemic times.
-On the plus side this means some trains are formed of two units rather than one offering a greater chance of getting a seat.
+Some trains are formed of two units rather than one offering a greater chance of getting a seat but these seem to be reducing.

 OTHER NEWS